lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 ### contact_probability_xyz.m
 Description: Compute contact probability curves from a 3D structure.
 Calculation is different from computing contact probability curve from Hi-C matrix.
 See: Naumova, N., Imakaev, M., Fudenberg, G., Zhan, Y., Lajoie, B. R., Mirny, L. A., & Dekker, J. (2013).
 Organization of the mitotic chromosome.
 Science, 342(6161), 948-953. https://www.science.org/doi/10.1126/science.1236083 for detailed methods.
 ### CSynth_FISH_Compare_Su_Cell_2020.m
-Description: Assess accuracy of CSynth conformations and to optomize CSynth parameters, using a human cell line where Hi-C data and 3D FISH data (652 probes) exist. **Used to generate: Fig S13 C,D,E,F in paper.**
+Description: Assess accuracy of CSynth conformations and to optomize CSynth parameters, using a human cell line where Hi-C data and 3D FISH data (652 probes) exist. **Used to generate: Fig. S13 C,D,E,F in paper.**
 ### fractal_equilbrium_load.m
 Description: Compute contact probability curves from fractal and equilibrium globule as a positive control to validate the code later applied to CLC model chromosomes.
 ### sim_HiC_map_CSynth.m
 Description: Simulate IMR90 chr21 Hi-C contact map from CSynth structure.
-This contact map is compared with empirical Hi-C contact for an assessment of CSynth accuracy.
-See: Fig S13 A & G in paper.
+This contact map is compared with empirical Hi-C contact for an assessment of CSynth accuracy. **Used to generate: Fig. S13 A & G in paper.**
 ## 3. Simulating CLCs:
 ### iter_Cholesteric_HiC.m
 Description: Generate model cholesteric liquid crystal (CLC) chromosomes with extra chromosomal loops.
 Many adjustable parameters including: loop length, number of discs, cholesteric pitch, and more.
-Compute single cell and population-level HiC matrices and contact probability curves.
-See Fig. 1A, 3A, S1, S2, S12 in the paper.
+Compute single cell and population-level HiC matrices and contact probability curves. **Used to generate: Fig. 1A, 3A, S1, S2, S12 in paper.**

 <img width="1118" alt="figure_S6" src="https://github.com/user-attachments/assets/ff609024-7e67-457a-a055-ea41388e2521" />

 ### each_TAD_is_a_group_of_CLC_discs.m
 Description: Generate conformations, simulated Hi-C contact maps, and contact probability curves for a version of the CLC model with conformational heterogeneity and fixed primary sequence boundaries.
-Specifically, the primary sequence order of discs were permuted across conformations within groups, each delineating a TAD, but not across groups.
-See: Fig. 2 A, B, 3 A.
+Specifically, the primary sequence order of discs were permuted across conformations within groups, each delineating a TAD, but not across groups. **Used to generate: Fig. 2A, B & 3A in paper.**
 <img width="1319" height="478" alt="CLC_permute_disc_order" src="https://github.com/user-attachments/assets/a82e1a54-f405-41ee-9ccf-d194bfa728c0" />

 ### constrained_RW_1D.m